ClockWise3411/sitelen-leko-Kuwi/README.md

 To download the font and start using please see the otf font file

+To practice reasing the script please see the story titled "jan sona en soweli ona"

 If you have any questions about the script or it's simply not working somehow, feel free to message me on Reddit @u/CloqueWise or email me at clockwisesb@gmail.com